It’s impossible to predict whether your dog will become sick from eating raw meat.

 As you can see, there are a number of different pathogens that may lurk in a hunk of raw meat.
 Your dog may have been eating raw meat for years without ever getting sick, but each time you offer raw meat to him, you are rolling the dice with his health and yours.

 If you really want to feed your dog raw, consider going with a manufactured kibble that includes chunks of raw freeze-dried morsels.
-These kinds of foods are increasingly more common, and provide your dog with the yummy taste of raw food without the safety and contamination issues.
+These kinds of foods are becoming increasingly common, and they provide your dog with the yummy taste of raw food while being somewhat safer, thanks to the freeze-drying process.

 What do you think of feeding your dog raw meat?
 Have you ever considered it?
 Share your thoughts in the comments!